Belgrade Philharmonic String Quartet

 Even if the applicants have satisfied all the high standards of the Belgrade Philharmonic Orchestra and join the more experienced members, a new appraisal awaits them every Friday – a perpetual career-long audition on stage in front of packed concert halls.

-The auditions for the principal trumpet and the principal trombone will be organised on 18 December 2017 at the Belgrade Philharmonic.
-Deadline for applications is 8 December and applicants are required to have an undergraduate degree in music.
+The auditions for the double bass tutti will be organized on 28 February 2018 at the Belgrade Philharmonic.
+Deadline for applications is 16 February and applicants are required to have an undergraduate degree in music.

 Please send your application, a short curriculum vitae and the degree certificate to email@example.com.